-Creating good slogans and advertisements for your idea is important, but even if you’re a billion dollar business like Subway, being able to share a story of a guy who lost 200 pounds eating only your food.
+Creating good slogans and advertisements for your idea is important, but even if you’re a billion dollar business like Subway, being able to share a story of a guy who lost 200 pounds eating only your food is priceless.

 Chip and Dan say there are three common, well-suited patterns to tell your stories, which are timeless:

 - Challenge – when an underdog beats an incumbent, a David vs. Goliath kind of story, which gets people to take action.